wty2011jl/wty2011jl.github.io/_pages/about.md

 ## Work Experience

 ###  Research Scientist
-**SUTD Wireless Innovation Centre (SWIC), Singapore University of Technology and Design (SUTD)**
+*SUTD Wireless Innovation Centre (SWIC), Singapore University of Technology and Design (SUTD)*
-*2024.12 – Present*
+2024.12 – Present
-- Serving as *Principal Investigator* on a project related to generative semantic communication.
+<div style="margin-left: 2em">Serving as *Principal Investigator* on a project related to **generative semantic communication**.

 ###  Research Fellow
-**ISTD Pillars, Singapore University of Technology and Design (SUTD)**
+*ISTD Pillars, Singapore University of Technology and Design (SUTD)*
-*2023.8 – 2025.4*
+2023.8 – 2025.4
-- Serving as *Lead Participant* on a project on the synergy between edge intelligence and semantic communication.
+<div style="margin-left: 2em">Serving as *Lead Participant* on a project on the **synergy between edge intelligence and semantic communication**.